EnigmaCurry/archiso-ssh-remix/README.md

 	systemctl start dbus
 	systemctl start avahi

-Once the machine is booted, and you know it's IP address, login:
+Once the machine is booted, and you know it's IP address, you can ssh to it.
+The server's SSH keys change everytime the iso boots, so it doesn't make any sense to store the keys, the following ssh command will disable it for the session:

-    ssh root@ip_address
+    ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null root@ip_address

+Alternatively, depending on how your LAN DNS is setup, you may find that the name `archiso` automatically resolves to the machine as it boots up.
+If that's the case, you don't need the scan tool (although still useful to tell when it's up), and you could put the following into your `~/.ssh/config`:

+    Host archiso
+	  User root
+      StrictHostKeyChecking no
+      UserKnownHostsFile=/dev/null

+Then all that would be necessary is to run:

+    ssh archiso

-You should be able to login without any password assuming you have the same SSH key setup as you burned into the iso image.
+You should be able to login without any password assuming you have the same SSH key setup locally as you have burned into the iso image.